Phone / WhatsApp :+86 15868721920

 Comparing BPE vs 3A Sanitary Fittings for Industrial Applications

 The main practical difference between BPE and 3A sanitary fittings is that BPE fittings have stricter surface finish and traceability standards, while both provide sanitary solutions for industrial needs.
-You often see these fittings in industries where hygiene is critical:
+You often see these fittings in industries where hygiene is critical.
+In real plants, the decision is usually driven by (1) how you clean (CIP/SIP), (2) whether you must document traceability for audits, and (3) whether equipment must meet a 3-A sanitary design / verification pathway.

-• Food and beverage processing, like dairy and breweries, depends on sanitary fittings to meet food safety rules.
+• Food and beverage processing, like dairy and breweries, depends on sanitary fittings to meet hygienic design expectations; 3-A standards and the Symbol/TPV ecosystem are commonly referenced in equipment specifications (see About 3-A and TPV Manual).

 When you compare BPE vs 3A, you find both use stainless steel and offer reliable end styles.
-The table below highlights their similarities and differences:
+The table below highlights their similarities and differences.
+For authoritative context on BPE scope (materials, design, fabrication, inspection/testing, certification), refer to ASME’s overview: ASME BPE.

 FeatureBPE Fittings3A Fittings